We first

 We now present the pool implementation:

-Let us examine the definition of fold
+Let us examine the definition of fold:

 it first creates a monitor, then starts the iteration,

-and finally calls the wait
+and finally calls the wait function of the monitor.

-The loop
+The loop/agent

 definition is essentially a combination of the previous pool

-, with worker calls being put
+implementation and of par_iter, with worker calls being put

-aside for clarity (channel call_worker
+aside for clarity (channel call_worker).

 The combination has the effect that

-various instances of a given worker
+various instances of a given worker agent

 now execute in sequence, following iteration order.